dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

 > **NOTE**: If you want to build Docker image from DLStreamer Dockerfiles, please
 > follow [the instructions](../../dev_guide/advanced_install/advanced_build_docker_image.md).

-### Step 4: Pull the Intel® DL Streamer Docker image from Docker Hub
+### Step 4: Pull the DL Streamer Docker image from Docker Hub

 Visit the [Deep Learning Streamer image docker hub](https://hub.docker.com/r/intel/dlstreamer) to select the most appropriate version.
 By default, the latest docker image points to Ubuntu